-*You can also support these cafes by buying a voucher or donating via SOS Cafe, website here.
+*You can also support these cafes and restaurants by buying a voucher or donating via SOS Cafe, website here.

-This Pork Belly Pitas recipe is straight from the mind of The Grille's Head Chef, Oliver Xie.
+This Pork Belly Pitas recipe is both straightforward and satisfying.
 All of the ingredients can be easily found in your kitchen cupboard or local supermarket.

 500g pork belly